sbuyevich/blazor/my-class/.design/brd.md

 - Uses credentials from app settings.
 - Logs in through the shared login page.
 - Has `IsTeacher` set to `true` after login.
-- Can open the Students menu and view the student grid for the current class.
+- Can see the Teacher menu section and Students menu item after login.
+- The `/students` page currently exists as a placeholder; the actual current-class student grid is still task 06.

 ### Student